jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 Plus it's a relatively easy language to learn, which makes it suitable for beginners.

 Note that, while we will use some packages from NPM (a repository for JavaScript libraries) in this book, we will not use any major frameworks or libraries (like React or Angular).
 Our focus is on learning how to program, not how to use the popular framework of the week.
 Once you understand how to write substantial programs, you'll be able to quickly learn how to use any framework.
+Likewise, once you are proficient with JavaScript you'll be able to learn additional programming languages relatively easily.

 ## Installing Node.js